hrydgard/besserwisser/README.md

 Future plans:

 	* Vectorize mini-batch training properly
-	* Nicer API and command line user interface
+	* API and a workable command line/config file user interface
   * GPU training and inference using Vulkan
 	* Multi-threaded CPU training
 	* Convolutional nets

 To run the example, first run get-mnist.sh to get the MNIST dataset (or download it manually).
 If you're on Windows, get-mnist.sh will run under WSL.
 Also make sure to run ```git submodule update --init --recursive``` before building.

 To build and run on Windows: